MVGopi/Email_Sending_Django/email_sending.md

 #### Add smtp and gmail account details in settings.py file existed in project folder

-* EMAIL_USE_TLS is to be enabled for security reasons.
+* EMAIL_USE_TLS to be enabled for security reasons.
 TLS (Transport Layer Security) encrypts all the SMTP commands.
-* EMAIL_HOST is for mentioning which sever is to be connected i.e server location
+* EMAIL_HOST is for mentioning which sever is to be connected i.e server location.
+* EMAIL_PORT for giving port number of the gmsil server i.e 587
+* EMAIL_HOST_USER and EMAIL_HOST_PASSWORD are from which user the mail is going to be send and it's password.

 ```python
 EMAIL_USE_TLS = True